Bernsai/CovarianceFingerprint/README.md

 In `test/Example.py` we provide an exemplary application of our proposed concept of _Covariance Fingerprints_ to a financial dataset covering the _DAX Performance Index_ (which needs to be separately retrieved via [Yahoo Finance](https://finance.yahoo.com/quote/%5EN225/history)).
-The resulting matching regions may be further analyzed and interwove using our interval-based implementation of Allen relations [2] (cf. `main/AllenRelations.py`).
+The resulting matching regions may be further analyzed and interwoven using our interval-based implementation of Allen relations [2] (cf. `main/AllenRelations.py`).

 ## References